contentful/live-preview/packages/timeline-preview/README.md

-> ⚠️ **Timeline is currently in beta (preview center) and will be only available on Premium plan.**
+> ⚠️ **Timeline is only available on selected plans**

 # Timeline

 - Timeline enables marketers to plan and preview multiple upcoming content updates with ease.
 Each entry in the content model can hold several future versions, helping teams coordinate releases over time.
+- This package exposes some utilities to parse the timeline token in the preview URL.

 ## Installation

-Install the Live Preview SDK:
+Install the package:

 ```bash
 npm install @contentful/timeline-preview